Extraño: Fictional character biography

-During the 1988 "Millennium" storyline, Extraño was part of a group selected by the Guardians of the Universe to take part in an experiment in human evolution.
-Extraño was a Peruvian man named Gregorio De La Vega, from Trujillo City, South America.
+During the 1988 Millennium storyline, Extraño was part of a group selected by the Guardians of the Universe to take part in an experiment in human evolution.
+Extraño was a Peruvian man, Gregorio De La Vega, from Trujillo City.
 As a minor magician, his magical powers were heightened by the procedure, and his fellow participants gained new abilities as well.
-Together, they formed the superhero team New Guardians, and took it upon themselves to fight evil wherever it lurked on Earth.
+Together, they formed the superhero team New Guardians, and they fought evil worldwide.

 Extraño initially wears loose colorful garments and refers to himself as "Auntie", often imparting parental advice to his teammates.
-Serving as the team's resident magician, he could fire blasts of energy from his hands, levitate, and perform a large number of "stage tricks, including ping-pong 'balls'" to outwit his foes.
+Serving as the team's resident magician, he could fire blasts of energy from his hands, levitate, and perform a large number of "stage tricks, including ping-pong 'balls' to outwit his foes.
 He had an earnest sense of justice and love of life that made him popular with his teammates.
 During The New Guardians short run, Extraño acquired a powerful crystal skull (which seemed to greatly amplify his abilities) and a more traditional, "masculine" superhero costume, perhaps as a reaction to the comments of readers.